andrewdefilippis/PAX-RTP-Index/README.md

 ----

 This repository contains RTP/PAX data in a machine-readable format.
-The values are used in Solo/Autocross events.
+The values are used in SCCA Solo/Autocross events.

 * **Available File Types:**
   * JSON
   * YAML

-*The RTP/PAX data has been sourced from [Solotime - PAX/RTP Index](http://solotime.info/pax/) through the use of automated scripts or manual input.*
+*The RTP/PAX data has been sourced from [Solotime - PAX/RTP Index](http://solotime.info/pax/) - hosted by [Solo Performance Specialties, LLC.](https://www.soloperformance.com/)*